Elevate

 There is a growing global sleep deficit.

+Not a personal failing.
+Not a discipline problem.
 A quiet, collective erosion — and most people are living inside it without realizing.

-It is not passive
+It isn't passive

 While the body is still, the brain processes information, supports memory, and continues normal cognitive activity.
-REM sleep plays a role in memory and learning processes.
-Without it, rest may feel less complete, even after time in bed.

-REM sleep and memory
+REM and memory

 The body keeps track